sdv-dev/TGAN/README.md

 ## Quickstart

-In this section we will show the most basic usage of **TGAN** in order to generate samples from a given dataset.
+In this short tutorial we will guide you through a series of steps that will help you getting started with the most basic usage of **TGAN** in order to generate samples from a given dataset.

 **NOTE**: All the examples of this tutorial are run in an [IPython Shell](https://ipython.org/), which you can install by running the following commands inside your *virtualenv*: